 The State Accident Fund's key customers are the Governor, the Legislature, the Workers' Compensation Commission, policyholders, and their injured workers.
-State law currently limits the agency's policyholders to state, county, and municipal government entities.

 The agency's policyholders can be segmented into two distinctly different groups (Section III, Figure 3.1, page 19).
-The first and largest group, 477 of the agency's accounts, consists of municipal and county governments, special purpose districts, other local government organizations, and over 40 volunteer fire departments.
+The first and largest group, 471 of the agency's accounts, consists of municipal and county governments, special purpose districts, other local government organizations, and over 40 volunteer fire departments.
 These customers are free to shop the market for workers' compensation insurance.
 Their participation is strictly voluntary.